 D. Reports should be written using the scientific method whenever possible (Background, the Question or hypothesis, what you plan to do and what you did, Method used and observations, Results: what you learned.)
 All reports should be computer generated and enclosed in a clear plastic cover.
 The reports should be attached securely to the display.

-E. No firearms, items with a blade (broad heads, knives, saws, etc.) or related items of any other kind, may be exhibited.
-This applies to actual items, replicated items, and items parts.
-Shooting Sports accessories are permissible as described in the Shooting Sports section.
+E. Please refer to the General Rules (Letter L) for the policy regarding firearms, items with a blade and other related items.